Implantation of a Fertilized EggTeresa Shaw

-Implantation is usually a quite gentle process, with very few symptoms that can be felt or noticed.
-Most symptoms are usually detected or diagnosed as implantation once a pregnancy has been confirmed; that is, once you realize you're pregnant, certain symptoms you might have noticed a few days prior will match up to those common to implantation.
+Implantation is usually a quite gentle process with very few symptoms that can be felt or noticed.
+Most symptoms are usually detected or diagnosed as implantation once pregnancy has been confirmed; that is, once you realize you're pregnant, certain symptoms you might have noticed a few days prior will match up to those common to implantation.

-Some women report having small uterine cramps around the time of implantation.
+- Implantation Cramps - Some women report having small uterine cramps around the time of implantation.

 - Implantation Spotting or Bleeding - A very small amount of spotting or implantation bleeding may occur for a short period of time, around 7 to 10 days after ovulation has taken place.

 - Basal Body Temperature Rise - If you are tracking your basal body temperature daily, you may notice a second thermal shift (rise in temperature) that occurs about 7 to 10 days past the date that ovulation has been confirmed.

+Only a positive pregnancy test or a blood test performed by your doctor can confirm that you are pregnant.
 Don't despair if you haven't felt or noticed any of these signs of implantation.
 Very few women actually notice implantation, and not feeling implantation does not mean that you are not pregnant.
 If you think you might be pregnant, be sure to make an appointment with your doctor to confirm a pregnancy.

 Implantation calculator - Find out when implantation will occur if you conceived

 Calculate your approximate ovulation date with our ovulation calculator

-Showing 1 - 20 out of 150 Comments
+Showing 1 - 10 out of 353 Comments